Blind Willie McTell: Biography

 Ahmet Ertegun visited Atlanta in 1949 in search of blues artists for this new Atlantic Records label and after finding McTell playing on the street, arranged a recording session.
 Some of the songs were released on 78 rpm discs but sold poorly.
 The complete session was released in 1972 as Atlanta Twelve-String.
 McTell recorded for Regal Records in 1949 but these recordings also met with less commercial success than his previous works.
 He continued to perform around Atlanta but his career was cut short by ill health, mostly due to diabetes and alcoholism.
-In 1956, an Atlanta record store owner, Edward Rhodes, discovered McTell playing in the street for quarters and enticed him into his store with a bottle of bourbon where he captured 13 songs on a tape recorder which Prestige Records/Bluesville Records posthumously released as his Last Session.
+In 1956, an Atlanta record store owner, Edward Rhodes, discovered McTell playing in the street for quarters and convinced him to play 13 songs on a tape recorder.
+Prestige Records/Bluesville Records posthumously released as his Last Session in 1961 during the folk music revival.
+The release would spark an interest in his earlier work as would the surging popularity of rock and roll which took lots of inspiration from blues artists like Willie McTell.
+McTell had recorded around 120 songs throughout his life over 14 sessions.

 From 1957 to 1959, McTell was a preacher at Mt.
-Zion Baptist Church in Atlanta.
+Zion Baptist Church in Atlanta, focusing more on his faith and gospel music as his health declined.

-Blind Willie McTell died of a stroke in Milledgeville, Georgia, in 1959, at the age of 61.
-He was buried at Jones Grove Church, near Thomson, Georgia, his birthplace.
-Author David Fulmer, who in 1992 was working on Blind Willie's Blues, a documentary about McTell, arranged to have a blue marble gravestone erected on his resting place.
+Blind Willie McTell died of a stroke in Milledgeville, Georgia, in 1959.
+He was buried at Jones Grove Church, near Thomson, Georgia, his birthplace under a gravestone with the wrong name.
+David Fulmer, who in 1992 was working on a documentary about McTell took the original gravestone and replaced it with a blue marble gravestone erected on his resting place.
+Michael Gray found the removal and replacement controversial when he visited the site.
 McTell was inducted into the Blues Foundation's Blues Hall of Fame in 1981 and the Georgia Music Hall of Fame in 1990.